rsdoiel/schemathing-js/README.md

 # Overview

-schemathing-js is an experiment in implementing an set of javascript object that map to and from the microformats defined at schema.org.
+schemathing-js is an experiment in implementing a set of javascript objects that map to/from the microformats defined at schema.org.

 # A example Thing